xpartla/backend-server-apis/logic/readme.md

 Returns variations of the SaaS break-even calculation with simulated changes in pricing and costs

-**Input Parameters stay the same as in report/saas**
+**Input Parameters stay the same as in report/saas** Also expected modifiers
+- `priceReductionModifier` - value in %, reducing subscription price in simulation
+- `variableCostModifier` - value in %, increasing variable costs in simulation If not provided, both default to 10% in the simulation

 **Response interpretation:**

 - `original` - standard calculation
-- `priceMinus10` - Simulation where the price is reduced by 10%
+- `priceReduced` - Simulation where the price is reduced by the value of the modifier
-- `variableCostPlus10` - Simulation where the variable cost is increased by 10%
+- `variableCostIncreased` - Simulation where the variable cost is increased by the value of the modifier

 ---